DanteVillarreal/project_01/TASK.md

 - Need to research best practices for GDPR compliance in analytics tracking
 - Consider implementing a queue system for batch processing analytics events
 - Explore Supabase edge functions for processing sensitive data server-side
+- Consider adding rate limiting to prevent abuse of analytics endpoints
+- Look into implementing data retention policies
+- Consider adding export functionality for analytics data
+- Investigate performance impact of click tracking on the main thread